-The name "Utah" comes from the American Indian Ute tribe and means "people of the mountains."
-A series of mountains, including the Wasatch Range, runs north and south through the middle of the state, and the Uintah Mountains, extend east and west through the northeast portion.
-Some of the most beautiful natural landscapes in the United States are found in Utah and the state is home to four national parks: Arches, Bryce Canyon, Canyon Lands, and Zion.
-Utah covers 82,144 square miles, with a 2014 estimated population of 2,942,902 people – 315,518 living in rural Utah (USDA-ERS).
-Salt Lake City, the largest city and the capital, is located in the northern region of the state.
-The state’s other large cities include West Valley City and Provo.
-According to the U.S. Census Bureau, 91.6% of the state’s population is white, 1.3% is African American, 2.3% is Asian, 1.5% is American Indian & Alaska Native, and 13.4% is of Hispanic/Latino origin (2013).
+Utah covers 82,144 square miles, with a 2019 estimated population of 3,205,958 people – 335,301 living in rural Utah (USDA-ERS).
+Salt Lake City, Utah's largest city and capital, is located in the northern region of the state.
+The state's other large cities include West Valley City and Provo.
+According to 2019 data from the U.S. Census Bureau, 90.6% of the state's population is white, 1.5% is African-American, 2.7% is Asian, 1.6% is American Indian or Alaska Native, 1.1% is Native Hawaiian or Other Pacific Islander, and 14.4% is of Hispanic or Latino origin.

 Utah Rural Healthcare Facilities